Karlberg railway station

-Karlberg Station is a disused commuter rail station located in Stockholm, Sweden.
+Karlberg railway station is a disused commuter rail station located in Stockholm, Sweden.
 It served as a part of the Stockholm commuter rail network from its opening in 1882 until its closure on 10 July 2017.
-Following the inauguration of the Citybanan railway tunnel, Karlberg Station was replaced by Stockholm Odenplan station.
+Following the inauguration of the Citybanan railway tunnel, Karlberg railway station was replaced by Stockholm Odenplan station.
 The station has been retained for use as a reserve station.